Polish diaspora: Hungary

-The Polish minority in Hungary is around 10,000 and has a long history of over 1000 years.
-The Polish–Lithuanian Commonwealth included 16 towns of Hungarian territories and the Austro-Hungarian Empire (1867–1918) included the Polish region of Galicia.
+The Polish minority in Hungary is 7,001, according to the 2011 census, and has a long history of over 1000 years.
+The Kingdom of Poland and Polish–Lithuanian Commonwealth contained five exclaves in Spisz surrounded by territory of the Kingdom of Hungary, and following the Partitions of Poland, the Hungarian part of the Austro-Hungarian Empire (1867–1918), contained Spisz and Orava with sizeable indigenous Polish populations.
 Hungary–Poland relations are strong and positive and best described in a poem, "Pole, Hungarian, two good friends," about the fraternal sense of commonality in both Polish and Hungarian cultures.
 Budapest is home to a large Polish community, and there are also ethnic Poles in the northern part of the country, bordering Slovakia and Ukraine.
 Most Polish-Hungarians are practising Roman Catholics, but many are members of the Eastern (Polish-Carpathian or Carpato-Ukrainian) and Greek Catholic Churches.

 Iceland

-The Polish minority in Iceland is relatively new.
-As of 2019, Poles constitute roughly 5% of the total population of Iceland and are, by far, the largest ethnic minority in the country.
+In 2021, Statistics Iceland recorded 18,508 Polish-born people living in Iceland, with Poles constituting roughly 5% of the total population.
+Poles are, by far, the largest ethnic minority in the country.